 Q: I removed carpeting that I have shampooed in the past.
 I am assuming that when I did this the carpet padding became damp, thus causing some of the padding to stick to the hardwood.
 I was able to remove the padding, but it left behind a residue.
 So, my hardwood looks spotty, where I cleaned the padding off.
-How would you suggest I (try) to remove this residue?
+How would you suggest I remove this residue?

 A: Mineral spirits and elbow grease should help to soften it up.